Peter Jones (entrepreneur): Business career

 In 2009, Jones founded the Peter Jones Enterprise Academy (PJEA, formerly NEA) to teach entrepreneurial capabilities within the UK.
 PJEA has several campuses including Amersham, Sheffield, Manchester, Southend and Oxford.
 In November 2013, it was reported that a new Peter Jones Enterprise Academy was to be opened in Leamington through Warwickshire College.
-Pupils were to be taught how to enhance a company or key skills in becoming a successful entrepreneur.
+Pupils were taught how to enhance a company or key skills for becoming a successful entrepreneur.
 The academy was to offer the BTEC Level 3 Enterprise and Entrepreneurship at both its Leamington and Rugby campuses.

-According to his website, some of his investments in businesses that have appeared on Dragons' Den include luxury lifestyle and culture Wonderland magazine; Square Mile International, which provides data services for marinas and was later sold to BT; contemporary circus company The Generating Company; Concentrate Design, which makes products claimed to help pupils concentrate at school; Synthetic Genomics; iTeddy; and Reggae Reggae Sauce.
+According to his website, some of his investments in businesses which appeared on Dragons' Den include luxury lifestyle and culture Wonderland magazine; Square Mile International, which provides data services for marinas and was later sold to BT; contemporary circus company The Generating Company; Synthetic Genomics; iTeddy; and Reggae Reggae Sauce.

-He owns a TV production company, Peter Jones TV, and has several property investments; his properties include a Portuguese villa that he bought from DJ Chris Evans and a property in Beverly Hills, California.
+He founded the TV production company Hungry Bear Media, which he left in 2021; and continues to own another TV production company, Peter Jones TV.
+He has several property investments including commercial offices, a Portuguese villa which he bought from DJ Chris Evans and a property in Beverly Hills, California, as well as properties in Barbados and Switzerland.

 Jones sold part of Phones International Group, Wireless Logic, for £38 million in 2011, retaining the Data Select part.

-In 2013, Jones became the owner and chief executive of photographic retailer Jessops.
+In 2013, Jones became the main investor and owner of photographic retailer Jessops.
+His investment company owns Partner Retail Services, which operates Samsung Experience stores in the UK and provides electronics retail services to Jessops and other retailers.

 In August 2017, it was reported that Jones and his Dragon's Den and Red Letter Days partner Theo Paphitis were almost scammed by an accountant who forged cheques over a two-month period.

 Television and media

 Dragons' Den

-Jones is the sole remaining original Dragon on the BBC's Dragons' Den, which started in January 2005 and has continued with a new series approximately every year.
+Jones is the sole remaining original Dragon on the BBC's Dragons' Den, which started in January 2005 and has continued with a new series approximately yearly.
 Jones had regular conflicts in the Den with former Dragon Duncan Bannatyne, who appeared on the show from 2005 to 2014.

 American Inventor

 He sold his television show idea called The Inventor to the American Broadcasting Company, resulting in American Inventor, which was co-produced by Fremantle, Simon Cowell and Peter Jones Television.
-Two series of the show were made, in 2006 and 2007.
+Two series of the show were made in 2006 and 2007.

 Tycoon

-After signing a "golden handcuffs" deal with ITV to appear as their new "face" of business programming, on 21 September 2006 Jones appeared on GMTV to talk about Dragons' Den and his new ITV show Tycoon, produced by the Peter Jones Television company.
-The viewing figures were 2.1 million, which was more than the UK premiere of The Apprentice and Dragons' Den when they both broadcast in 2005.
-The series returned on Monday, 9 July 2007 as a 30-minute format for the 10 pm slot.
+After signing a "golden handcuffs" deal with ITV to appear as their new "face" of business programming, on 21 September 2006 Jones appeared on GMTV to talk about Dragons' Den and his new ITV show Tycoon, based on American Inventor and produced by the Peter Jones Television company.
+Five episodes were broadcast in June and July 2007.
 Tycoon also inspired Tycoon in Schools, a nationwide youth enterprise competition which began in 2012 and as of 2023 continues under the name Tycoon Enterprise Competition, supported by the Peter Jones Foundation.

+Shark Tank

+In 2020, Jones appeared as a Shark on the American series Shark Tank and is now a recurring Shark on the programme.